-The Columbus Region has a major influence on the worldwide fashion industry, with some of the world’s biggest retail brands headquartered in the Region and a burgeoning creative class behind one-of-a-kind designs.
+The Columbus Region has a major influence on the worldwide fashion industry.
+Some of the world’s biggest retail brands are headquartered in the Region—in fact, the Region ranks No. 1 among large U.S. metros for concentration of apparel headquarters—and a burgeoning creative class is behind one-of-a-kind designs.

 Through companies like Fitch, the world’s leading retail and brand consultancy, and Klarna, who simplifies online shopping, Columbus Region companies are further involved in every step of the retail supply chain.

 Fabric and craft retailer Joann opens a new location on Polaris Parkway that offers new features, such as a Creators’ Studio, and services, such as Sew & Go tailoring, to improve the shopping and crafting experience.

 The strategy is embodied at its “innovation lab store” in Columbus, featuring a shoe concierge, manicure and pedicure salon, and a huge product assortment.

 Chelsea Funk was born without a lower left arm or hand, and now will show her collection at the Columbus College of Art & Design’s annual fashion show.